digitalmediabremen/documents/FAQ--Bachelor_Master_Thesis.md

 ---

-This document is available as a public document at [Documenting Process](http://dm-hb.de/dmfaqbmt).
+This document is available as a public document at [FAQ / Bachelor + Master Theses](http://dm-hb.de/dmfaqbmt).